afarooqui98/gem5_GUI/docs/blog_post.md

 ### 1. Prerequisites

-gem5 requires the linux operating system to run, so the GUI does not support cross platform development.
+gem5 requires the Linux operating system to run, so the GUI does not support cross-platform development.
 You need to have a compiled gem5 installation on your machine as well.
 Visit [gem5 download](http://www.m5sim.org/Download) for instructions on how to setup gem5.

 ### 2. Basic Setup